SidonTheTroll/Erstes-Jahr/Physical Education/1-changing-trends-and-career-in-physical-education.md

 # Khelo-India and Fit-India Programme

 ## Khelo-India Programme
-Introduced to revive sports culture in India in the grassroots level.
+Introduced to revive sports culture in India at the grassroots level.
 Aims to provide 500,000 INR for eight years to a thousand selected candidates.
 Started with a bill unanimously passed in the union cabinet.

 > [!NOTE]
 > Formerly known as Khelo India School Games for under-17 school students and under-21 college students.